Intelligent Mobility – What Lies Ahead in the Future?

 Way to Intelligent Mobility

-Intelligent mobility is basically the pairing of transportation systems and advanced technologies such as high-powered computer processors, cellular networks, sensors, data fusion, A.I., Machine Learning and Deep Learning.
+Intelligent mobility is basically the pairing of transportation systems and advanced technologies such as high-powered computer processors, cellular networks, sensors, data fusion, A.I, Machine Learning and Deep Learning.
 On top of that, it comprises a host of Consumer-facing Technologies that not only augment the driving experience but also make driving safer.

 Advanced Driver Assistance Systems are built to warn and aid drivers in the driving experience.
 These are very crucial to promote the growth of fully autonomous vehicles.
 A suite of highly functional features like Driver Drowsiness Detection, Traffic Sign and Scene Text Recognition, Pedestrian Detection, Lane Detection, Brake Control System, Automatic Cruise control, Naturalistic driver behavior and Surround View Detection.
 Full-fledged ADAS would help the driver sit back and relax while the Vehicle watches the road providing real-time & preemptive alerts for a safer, smarter drive.

-As the name suggests, self-piloted vehicles relinquish the need for human operation as they are fuelled by advanced GPS, Sensors and Connected Vehicle Technologies.
+As the name suggests, self-piloted vehicles relinquish the need for human operation as they are fueled by advanced GPS, Sensors and Connected Vehicle Technologies.
 In contrast to ADAS, Self-piloted Vehicles must be able to complete the distance of a hundred miles without human interaction.
 As these vehicles are still stymied by the technological & legislative rules, self-piloted vehicles are not yet available for public use.